bmurrtech/IT_research/sentinelone.md

 - __Streamlined Operations & Workflows__ - Achieve single-pane visibility & analysis for siloed data streams with one agent for all XDR telemetry, then simplify & connect security processes without custom logic, code, or configuration.
 - __Unified Cross-System Response__ - Defeat high velocity threats in real time by automating and orchestrating your security tools across different domains to execute on a unified response and remediation strategy.

+### Other SentinelOne Services
+- [__Data Management__](https://www.sentinelone.com/platform/data-platform/) - DataSet drives better collaboration between DevOps, IT, engineering, and security teams with a unified LIVE data analytics platform.
+- [__Binary Vault__](https://sentinelone-education.wistia.com/medias/l3bip7tjqf) - Binary Vault is a subscription enabling the upload of observed executables, both malicious and benign, to the SentinelOne Cloud.
+Once there, Security teams may download the files for local analysis and integration with sandbox and SOAR solutions.

 ### Endpoint Secuirty Layers

 ![security_framework](https://i.imgur.com/4JqM2RP.png)